dackst/nayuta/notes.md

   * zemurian ore
   * mishy, poms
   * geography
-    * a single continent with Empire that always seems to be at the brink of war with neighbors, but with a purportedly reasonable Prince
+    * a single continent with Empire that always seems to be at the brink of war with neighbors, but with a purportedly reasonable prince
     * forests in western parts of continent, cold in northern parts
     * *something* that stops people from sailing too far out at sea
     * mishy theme park on continent